 - Use the provided facilities and amenities for their intended purposes.

-- Not cause in negligent property damage exceeding normal wear and tear.
+- Not cause in negligent property damage exceeding wear and tear.

-- Not engage in any illegal activities while on the property.
+- Not engage in any illegal activities while on the rented unit.

 - Abide by all terms of the lease agreement.